danschultz/danschultz.github.com/src/posts/modular-unidirectional-data-flow-for-react-and-dart.md

 With this pattern, your application is split up into modules that follow a specific convention.
 Each module has a state, a view and a set of actions.
 Modules can be nested infinitely deep inside other modules, but each module is only concerned about its immediate children.

 As you'll see, every module is self contained.
 They never reach outside themselves to change or get their state.
-This makes using them as a [deferred library][lazy loading] a snap, and helps you keep the initial size of your app small.
+This makes using them as a [deferred library][lazy loading] a snap, and helps you keep the initial size of your app small by loading modules only when they're needed.

 This pattern also centralizes the state of you app, and serves as a single source of truth when rendering your views.
 This eliminates a whole suite of bugs where the internal state of the view can becomes out of sync with the application.